nv-vn/ogen/README.md

 ### Updating the project

-To regenerate the files from the `.opamcreate` file, you can run `opam create -refresh`.
+To regenerate the files from the `.ogen` file, you can run `ogen -refresh`.

 *WARNING: This will clear out changes to your current _oasis, opam, and .merlin files*

 ### Adding dependencies

-If you want to add a new dependency, you can do so using the following syntax: `opam create -depend <dependency>`, where `<dependency>` matches the following format:
+If you want to add a new dependency, you can do so using the following syntax: `ogen -depend <dependency>`, where `<dependency>` matches the following format:

 ```